-Meanwhile, Graham, who never has anything nice to say about his native Glasgow, recited his selection from memory.
-His story was by far the finest I’ve ever heard involving one man eating another man’s eyeball.
+Graham, who never has anything nice to say about his native Glasgow, recited his selection from memory.
+His story was the finest I’ve heard involving one man eating another man’s eyeball.

-Johnny says that Noir at the Bar PDX will become a regular event.
-I’m on the slate for the next one.
-After hearing Graham’s eyeball thing, I’ll probably need to read from “Clutch.”
-I gotta go big.
+I’m on the slate for the next event.
+After hearing Graham’s eyeball thing, I need to read from “Clutch.”

 My short story collection Featured Extras is on display at Powell’s City of Books!
 It’s also available for sale in paperback and on Kindle.
 You can find more information about the collection here.

 My spoof/satire short story “Battleground U.S.S.A.” is up at Creative Guy Publishing’s Blood & Tacos.
 Join Capt.
 Mike McCreary and his ragtag squad of freedom fighters as they tangle with Communist invaders in North Texas.

 Blood & Tacos is a magazine that pays tribute to men’s fiction, especially from the 1960s and ’70s.
 The stories were written quick n’dirty, with a splash of pure testosterone.
 I’m happy with how my story turned out, especially since I got paid to write it.

 Next up, I hope, is my short story collection.
 Lots of work there yet to do.